ShingoMiyauchi/PRINGO/README.md

                                                Shingo Miyauchi 7April20
 # Descriptions

 Proteomic Information Navigated Genomic Outlook (PRINGO) is a set of custom R scripts for data visualisation.
-This demonstration includes the main Figures, which were used to support the core findings in the manuscript.
+This demonstration includes the main Figures, which were used to support the core findings in Miyauchi et al. (2020) in Nature Communications.

 PRINGO enables us to visualise combined output from the established tools and websites including BUSCO (Sima et al., 2015), Genome stats from Mycocosm (http://mycocosm.jgi.doe.gov), Secretome prediction (Pellegrin et al., 2015), identifying transposable elements (Morin et al., 2019), the CAZyme repertoire (http://www.cazy.org/).